 McCandless was charged with first-degree intentional homicide on April 6.
 She pleaded not guilty by reason of mental disease or defect, which she ultimately withdrew.

-Prosecutors claim by murdering Woodworth, “the defendant was taking control of her life by seeking out (the victim) to permanently remove the bad memories of their relationship and abortion, the guilt of her infidelity with John Hansen, and here associations as a male in their relationship.”
+Prosecutors claimed by murdering Woodworth, “the defendant was taking control of her life by seeking out (the victim) to permanently remove the bad memories of their relationship and abortion, the guilt of her infidelity with John Hansen, and here associations as a male in their relationship.”

 McCandless was named Monica Karlen until 2015.
 She occasionally identifies as male.